When it comes to website analytics tools, many marketers immediately think of Google Analytics—and only Google Analytics.

 While GA is a robust analytics platform and a free tool, it’s not the only analytics platform on the market, and there are many other tools that complement and expand what GA can do.

-Below, we look at 25 great website analytics tools that can either replace or expand the setup you get with Google Analytics.
+Below, I look at 25 great website analytics tools that can either replace or expand the setup you get with Google Analytics.

 At a high level, it works in conjunction with Google Analytics, identifying companies that visit your site, then finding contact info from individual visitors at that specific company.